-- Photosensitive semiconductor devices are in exceptionally high demand. - However, in August 2023 the U.S. Department of Commerce determined that Cambodia, Malaysia, Thailand, and Vietnam, which account for over four-fifths of U.S. solar panel containerized imports, circumvented tariffs imposed on China.
+In August 2023 the U.S. Department of Commerce determined that Cambodia, Malaysia, Thailand, and Vietnam, which account for over four-fifths of U.S. solar panel containerized imports, circumvented tariffs imposed on China.
 As a result, some imports from these countries are expected to be subject to tariffs starting in June 2024.

-- A substantial share of imported solar panels from the four countries listed above may be exempt from the tariffs following a certification process that would show compliance with U.S. regulations. - Solar panel containerized imports from India are growing much faster than imports from the four countries, which may significantly dampen the impact of tariffs.
-At the same time, Red Sea shipping disruptions may dampen imports from that country. - Political decisions between now and next June may have a major impact on solar panel tariffs and imports in positive or negative directions.
+- A substantial share of imported solar panels from the four countries listed above may be exempt from the tariffs following a certification process that would show compliance with U.S. regulations. - Solar panel containerized imports from India increased five-fold in 2023, much faster than imports from the four countries noted above.
+Imports from India could potentially significantly dampen the tariff impact.
+However, in January 2024, these imports fell to the lowest monthly level in more than a year, and Red Sea shipping disruptions may further jeopardize imports from that country. - Political decisions between now and next June may have a major impact on solar panel tariffs and imports in positive or negative directions.